threefoldtech/tfchain/substrate-node/doc/npos.md

 - Controller account: The account that controls an owner's funds for staking.
 - Era: A (whole) number of sessions, which is the period that the validator set (and each validator's active nominator set) is recalculated and where rewards are paid out.
 - Slash: The punishment of a staker by reducing its funds.

+## Slashing

+More information on slashing (penalty for bad validators), unresponsiveness and slashing calculations can be found on the [polkadot wiki](https://wiki.polkadot.network/docs/learn-staking#slashing).

+Tfchain did not apply any modifications to the slashing logic besides the fact that slashed amounts go to a foundation account, this reduces the incentive for validators to attack each other.